"Silly, Sinful Melodrama"

 On the positive side, Billie’s concern and search for her mother is morally admirable.
 She also tells an audience at one point that we should appreciate the people around us because circumstances might separate them from us for long periods of time, or even permanently.
 These good sentiments, however, cannot save GLITTER from the trashbin of cinematic history.

+Popular singer Mariah Carey stars in GLITTER as Billie Frank, a young woman with a great set of pipes.
+The movie opens with a scene showing her singing with her alcoholic black mother Lillian in a nightclub.
+Billie’s white father shows no interest in his daughter, so Lillian eventually has to give Billie to an orphanage.
+Years later, charismatic New York deejay Julian Dice discovers Billie.
+He gets her a recording contract while they fall in love and lust, but the road to superstardom is a rocky one.
+It causes divisions between Billie and Julian while Billie tries to find her long-lost mother.
 Much of GLITTER is silly, pretentious and corny, which had some people in the audience laughing.
 Carey is not well served by the obvious incompetence of the director and the screenwriter.
 Also, although some of the music is catchy and sounds pretty, it isn’t beautiful or profound.
 Carey clearly has a great voice, however.
 Finally, despite a couple moral sentiments, GLITTER has an immoral pagan worldview that overtly supports fornication and cohabitation.
 Music and romantic love should not be the motivating factors in your life.
 God and Jesus Christ should.